pivotal-cf/pivotal-ui/CONTRIBUTING.md

 This will generate a local version of the styleguide and start up the styleguide development server.
-It also sets up some watchers to regenerate the styleguide pages and styles when you change a PUI scss file.
+It also sets up some watchers to regenerate the styleguide pages and styles when you change a PUI scss file, and watchers to regenerate the JS when you change a react component.

 ## Pull requests